matthew-brett/pydagogue/curious_git.rst

 .. prizeout::

-    {{ mytree }} .git --elide hooks
+    {{ np_tree }} .git --elide hooks

 The ``objects`` directory looks familiar.
-It has exactly the same purpose as it did for our SAP system.
+It has exactly the same purpose as it did for your SAP system.
 At the moment it contains a couple of empty directories, because we have not added any objects yet.

 Updating terms for git